List of Star Trek novels: Science Fiction Book Club (1998–2007)

-The Science Fiction Book Club, in partnership with Doubleday, has published omnibus editions of Star Trek miniseries exclusively to club members.
+The Science Fiction Book Club has published omnibus editions of Star Trek miniseries exclusively for club members.
 Variants intended for libraries are also known to exist.
 Below is an incomplete list:

 Classic Episodes (2016)

-Star Trek: The Classic Episodes (2016) collects many of James Blish's and J. A. Lawrence's adaptations of Original Series into a single volume.
+Star Trek: The Classic Episodes (2016) collects many of James Blish's and J. A. Lawrence's adaptations of The Original Series into a single volume.
 Published by Barnes & Noble as part of the Collectible Editions series.

 Prometheus (2016)

 Star Trek: Prometheus is a German-language flagship concept series commissioned by Cross Cult as part of Star Trek's 50th Anniversary celebration.
 English translation was published by Titan Books in 2017.

-Unpublished novels
+Unpublished novels and anthologies

-Below is an incomplete list of unpublished Star Trek novels:
+Below is an incomplete list of unpublished Star Trek novels and anthologies.

 Bantam Books (1978–1981)

 The following is an incomplete list of unpublished novels attributed to Bantam Books:

 Simon & Schuster (1979–2019)

 The following is an incomplete list of unpublished novels attributed to Simon & Schuster: